-The Cradle of Quarterbacks has evolved over the last half century as a defining feature of Boilermaker football.
-Members of the Cradle have set NCAA and Big Ten records, many have been chosen as All-Americans, national awards winners or finalists, four have been selected for induction into the College Football Hall of Fame (Bob Griese, Mike Phipps and Mark Herrmann), and two are in the Pro Football Hall of Fame.
+The Cradle of Quarterbacks has evolved over the last half century as a defining feature of Purdue football.
+Boilermakers have set numerous NCAA and Big Ten Conference records, many have been chosen as All-Americans and national awards winners or finalists.
+Three have been selected for induction into the College Football Hall of Fame (Bob Griese, Mike Phipps and Mark Herrmann), and two are in the Pro Football Hall of Fame (Griese and Len Dawson).

-Fifteen former Purdue signal-callers have gone on to play in the National Football League, accumulating more starts and throwing for more yards than those from any other school.
+Fifteen former Purdue signal-callers have gone on to play in the National Football League, accumulating more starts and throwing more touchdown passes than those from any other school.

-And with Drew Brees joining Len Dawson and Bob Griese as Super Bowl champion quarterbacks, Purdue is one of just two universities that can claim three Super Bowl champs at the position.
-(The other school is Alabama with Bart Starr, Kenny Stabler and Joe Namath.)
+And with Drew Brees, Dawson and Griese as Super Bowl champion quarterbacks, Purdue is one of just two universities that can claim three Super Bowl champs at the position.
+(The other is Alabama with Bart Starr, Ken Stabler and Joe Namath.)

-The Cradle of Quarterbacks tradition started with Bob DeMoss, who gained fame as a freshman from Dayton, Kentucky, by leading the 1945 Boilermakers to an upset of fourth-ranked Ohio State in Columbus.
+The Cradle of Quarterbacks tradition started with Bob DeMoss, who gained fame as a freshman by leading the 1945 Boilermakers to an upset of fourth-ranked Ohio State in Columbus.
 DeMoss went on to be Purdue's primary quarterback through 1948.

-DeMoss passed up an opportunity to play professional football and stayed at his alma mater as quarterbacks coach for 20 years before becoming head coach in 1970, the last signal-caller to do so before current head coach Jeff Brohm.
-Along the way he recruited and developed many members of the Cradle: Dale Samuels, Dawson, Griese, Mike Phipps and Gary Danielson.
+After one season playing in the NFL for the New York Bulldogs, DeMoss returned to his alma mater as quarterbacks coach from 1950 to 1969 before becoming head coach in 1970, the last signal-caller to do so before current head coach Jeff Brohm.
+Along the way, DeMoss recruited and developed many members of the Cradle: Dale Samuels, Dawson, Griese, Phipps and Gary Danielson.